Shyam-Sundar-Bharathi/cse210-bigfoot-team14/docs/review.md

 5. Use of CoffeeScript, which has fallen out of favor.
 6. Outdated build tools and development dependencies.
 7. Potential accessibility issues for screen readers and keyboard navigation.

+Overall, this is a simple tool to enhance the functionality of footnotes in HTML.
+The project structure is fairly simple, easy to understand.
+However, the code of the tool itself is a bit of a smell.
+First of all, the code is poor-structured, there is no modularization in this project, making it very hard to read.
+Even more difficult to debug or trackdown a specific functionality.
+In addition, the code has no test converage, which makes code changes at a higher risks.
+We would never know when we step on a footgun, changes might easily break the entire functionality.
+To develop or build something on top of this requires an overall understanding of the codebase, as well as multiple refactors.
+The effort doing so might just be as time-consuming as building a new footnote tool from scratch.